analogsenses/source/source/_posts/2015-01-13-the-case-for-interchangeable-lenses-in-2015.markdown

 <p class="photo-credit">This is about as much bokeh as you can realistically expect from the 35mm focal length.
 It’s not bad by any means, but it’s not spectacular either.
 Canon AE-1 Program with Canon FDn 35mm f/2 lens at f/2 and Kodak Portra 400 film</p>

 Another issue with short focal lengths — 35mm or less — is perspective distortion.
-A very common expression in favor of fixed lens cameras is to say that you can always “zoom with your feet”: by stepping closer to your subject you can reduce the amount of scene that will fit in the frame, and the effect is similar than if you had taken the shot with a longer lens.
+A very common expression in favor of fixed-lens cameras is to say that you can always “zoom with your feet”.
+By stepping closer to your subject you can reduce the amount of scene that will fit in the frame, and the effect is similar than if you had taken the shot with a longer lens.
 This approach usually works, but is somewhat limited.
 As you step closer and closer to your subject, perspective distortion starts being noticeable, and it’s more pronounced the closer you are to your subject and the shorter and wider the lens is.
 Another way to achieve a similar effect is by using a wider lens and then simply cropping to reduce the field of view.

 You can reasonably mimic a 50mm field of view with a 35mm lens by cropping or stepping closer to the scene, mainly because there’s not much difference between the two to begin with.
 However, mimicking a longer lens becomes more difficult due to perspective distortion.